markfinger/python-js-host/README.md

   print(host.logfile)
   ```
 - If a managed host encounters an unhandled exception, the host will crash and the python process
-  will raise errors until you have restarted the python process.
+  will raise errors until you the host is respawned.
+By design, hosts will not respawn until you
+  have restarted the python process.

-  This behaviour is by design - respawning crashed hosts automatically simply hides the underlying
+  Preventing automatic respawning of crashed hosts simply hides the underlying issue, and makes it
-  issue.
+  difficult to reason about a system's state.

-  If a crash is detected, exceptions will be raised indicating that you should inspect the
+  If a crash is detected, exceptions will be raised indicating that you should consult the host's
-  logfile.
+  logfile to inspect the stack traces produced during the unhandled exception.

 #### Issues